hpc-carpentry/old-hpc-workflows/_episodes/05-snakemake-python.md

 ~~~
 {: .language-python}

-First, let's try to improve the "shell" rule.
-One thing you've probably
+Let's try to improve this rule.
+One thing you've probably noticed is that all
-noticed is that all of our rules are using Python strings.
-Other data
+of our rules are using Python strings.
+Other data structures work too - let's
-structures work too - let's try a list:
+try a list:

 ~~~
 rule zipf_test:
     input:
-        zipf='zipf_test.py',
+        cmd='zipf_test.py',
         books=['abyss.dat', 'last.dat', 'isles.dat']
     output: 'results.txt'
-    shell:  'python {input.zipf} {input.books} > {output}'
+    shell: 'python {input.cmd} {input.books} > {output}'
 ~~~
 {: .language-python}